sgbj/aspnetcore-features/README.md

 ```
 ## Config

-Turn on/off routes and elements with your `appsettings.json` file.
+Turn features on and off in your `appsettings.json` file.

 ```json
 {
   "Logging": {